You can never go wrong with having an arsenal of cookies recipes bookmarked. And this snickerdoodle cookie recipe is seriously the best!

 However, if you store it in a cool, dark place (like the back of your spice cupboard), it won’t actually go bad.

 It may lose some of its potency after it’s expiration date.
 But you can continue to use cream of tartar indefinitely if it hasn’t gotten wet.

-- Line baking sheets with parchment and get the oven preheated.
+Line baking sheets with parchment and get the oven preheated to 350F.

-- Cream your butter and sugar together.
-Make sure to give it time to get nice and fluffy — this sets the stage for really soft, chewy cookies.
+Make sure to give it time to get nice and fluffy.
+This sets the stage for really soft, chewy cookies.
 The mixture will get a lot lighter as it whips.

-- Mix together the dry ingredients to make sure they’re well combined before adding them to the wet mixture.
+In a separate bowl, mix together the dry ingredients (flour, cream of tartar, baking soda, and salt) to make sure they’re well combined.
+Then, add in the wet mixture.

 — Use real butter for the best results.

 — When you measure the flour, spoon it into the cup.
 Scrape off the excess with the flat edge of a knife.
 This gives you a more accurate measurement than scooping.

 It’s easy to pack a lot of extra flour in the cup if you scoop it out with the measuring cup.
 That could result in drier cookies.